RH3D/E3NG_docs/into.md

 [Join the Discord]{: .btn .text-yellow-200 .v-align-middle } - To search for help, be part of the community and see what others have built.

+[Join the Discord]{: .btn .text-yellow-300 .v-align-middle } - To search for help, be part of the community and see what others have built.

 [Support my work]{: .btn .v-align-middle } - If you want to directly support the project.

 To view some general content about the project, head to main [Instagram] or [YouTube].